Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Acknowledgments

 \section{Acknowledgments}

 We are grateful to David Mitrouskas for many valuable discussions and would like to thank Serena Cenatiempo for helpful discussions.
 M.J. gratefully acknowledges financial support by the German National Academic Foundation.
-N.L. gratefully acknowledges financial support from Cusanuswerk.
-The article is part of one of the author’s (M.J.) forthcoming PhD thesis.
+N.L. gratefully acknowledges financial support by the Cusanuswerk and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 694227).